 If we invest in this area, what would success look like?
 (1800 characters)

-Short-term success will look like the first building codes and standards written to be cointerpretable by human and machine, signaling the acceptance of AI and robotics as technologies integral to the design and construction of civil infrastructure and lifeline systems.
+Short-term success will look like the first building codes and standards written to be cointerpretable by human and machine (HMI), signaling the acceptance of AI and robotics as technologies integral to the design and construction of civil infrastructure and lifeline systems.
 The next major milestone will occur when building codes and standards evolve from a broad collection of minimum requirements for safety, health, and general welfare into frameworks to optimize complex, interdependent systems that represent the real facility while incorporating sound engineering principles that ensure today’s design limit states are not violated.
 Ultimately, success will look like the first community emerging from an extreme weather or earthquake event dominantly unscathed and without experiencing major disruption to its way of life, commerce and community functioning.
 That moment will be when history records a change in human perception of hazard vs. catastrophe.
+And, with an international approach the impact of major disasters in other parts of globe will be mitigated to reduce their impact on the global economy and well-being.

 Success will also be realized through a revitalized and vastly upskilled workforce encompassing the architecture, civil engineering, and construction fields.
 Future workers will be adept at interfacing with soft/hardware through (hybrid) virtual systems, haptics, holography and other technological modalities only in their infancy today and communicating with AI agents that control aspects of the design such as structural and geotechnical engineering, architecture and mechanical, electrical and plumbing (MEP) functions.
 The time required to produce a complete design will reduce from months it takes today to a few sessions lasting only a few hours, with the number of people involved in the planning and development stage reduced to a small team.
 Designs will be optimized based on constraints customized to regional risk, intended function, green considerations and the interdependent infrastructure that support the system being designed.
 Builders and contractors will become experts in robotics and human-robotic interaction, using these technologies to reduce costly errors, improve safety, and increase productivity to levels unattainable with today’s paradigm.